 (3) "Clear coat" means a colorless coating which contains binders, but no pigment, and is formulated to form a transparent film.

-(4) "Coating unit" means series one or more coating applicators and any associated drying area and oven wherein a coating is applied, dried, and cured.
+(4) "Coating unit" means a series of one or more coating applicators and any associated drying area and oven where a coating is applied, dried, and cured.

-(5) "Drum" means any cylindrical metal shipping container larger than 12 gallons capacity but no larger than 110 gallons capacity.
+(5) "Drum" means any cylindrical metal shipping container with a capacity greater than 12 gallons but less than 110 gallons.

 (6) "Electric dissipating coating" means a coating that rapidly dissipates a high voltage electric charge.

-(7) "Electric-insulating varnish" means a non-convertible-type coating applied to electric motors, components of electric motors, or power transformers, to provide electrical, mechanical, and environmental protection or resistance.
+(7) "Electric-insulating varnish" means a nonconvertible type coating applied to electric motors, components of electric motors, or power transformers, to provide electrical, mechanical, and environmental protection or resistance.

 (8) "Etching filler" means a coating that contains less than 23 percent solids by weight and at least 1/2-percent acid by weight, and is used instead of applying a pretreatment coating followed by a primer.